mjs513/FreeIMU-Updates/README.md

 An example file has been created to show the DCM implementation with euler angle output.
 Use existing Serial sketches for use with processing.
 No other changes are needed.

+To use the DCM option set MARG = 4.
+Remember that using a Magnetometer will give you better results than not when using this implementation of DCM.
+It will work with a 6DOF but you may not have the best results.
+You will also have to tune the proportional and integral gains for the IMU you select.
+I have only tested and tuned the gains for the Microduio 10DOF IMU that I used to test the changes.

 01-09-15
 Updated xbee-arduino library to add new function: setAPImode(MODE).
 Where MODE would be set equal to 1 or 2 to correspond to the API mode that you selected for you Xbees.
 Defaults to API Mode 2.